-- > Meet with the victim's parents or carers, with the victim, to discuss what's being put in place to safeguard them, and understand their wishes in terms of what support they may need and how the report will be progressed - Meet with the alleged perpetrator's parents or carers to discuss support for them, and what's being put in place that will impact them, e.g. moving them out of classes with the victim, and the reason(s) behind any decision(s)
+- > Meet with the victim's parents or carers, with the victim, to discuss what's being put in place to safeguard them, and understand their wishes in terms of what support they may need and how the report will be progressed - > Meet with the alleged perpetrator's parents or carers to discuss support for them, and what's being put in place that will impact them, e.g. moving them out of classes with the victim, and the reason(s) behind any decision(s)

-Article 34 - 'Nobody should touch me in ways that make me feel uncomfortable or sad'

-10. Pupils with special educational needs, disabilities or health issues
+Article 9 - 'I have the right to live with a family who cares for me' Article 34 - 'Nobody should touch me in ways that make me feel uncomfortable or sad' 10.
+Pupils with special educational needs, disabilities or health issues